nikotsunami/osce/README.md

     situations, especially because of the delay until it appears.
 E.g. when assigning a room to a station in "Define circuit details", it takes several seconds between pressing the okay button and the loading circle to appear.
+  * Dates and times in general could be slightly beautified; maybe tied in with i18n
 - Simulated Patients:
   * Instead of having separate "Delete" and "Anonymize" buttons, a single delete-button would be sufficient, if the software would automatically